 All about our renew, reuse and repair furniture.

-Here at Ironfire we champion making long lasting products which are also affordable and attractive.
+At Ironfire we champion making long lasting products which are also affordable and attractive.

 Our simple belief is that you don’t have to be an eco warrior to make sound, sustainable products.
 We set out to make Ironfire furniture stronger and better.
 Responsible, sustainable, environmentally friendly items that properly maintained last for a long time.
 Most important though – our furniture should be simple to repair, replace parts on and to refresh and update.
 It should be also made from replaceable materials sourced as close as possible to where it gets used.